 I’ve not used Spicebush medicinally myself, as I prefer to take a quick trip to the pharmacy.
-But when you tear a Spicebush leaf in half you can really smell that distinct aroma.
+But when you tear a Spicebush leaf in half and smell, there will be no doubt in the aroma.
+You can really smell that distinct aroma, even to the untrained nose the smell is quite powerful.
 Perhaps later this Summer I may try to make a seasoning to try on some chicken.
 I’ll update this and let you know how it turns out!

 Can you Eat Spicebush?

 Spicebush berries and leaves can be eaten!
 You can cook them, or eat them raw.
 Although they do have a strong flavor, so I wouldn’t suggest making them the primary ingredient in a salad.

 How did Native Americans use Spicebush for food?

 Iroquois and Ojibwa tribes used the twigs and leaves as a seasoning for meat, and to brew tea.

 How has Spicebush been used as food in the United States?

 Colonists used the red berries as seasoning.
 They would dry the fruits, then grind them into a powder and use it as a substitute for Allspice.
 This was first recorded as occurring during the American Revolution.